vishal4812/aws-serverless-demo/README.md

+hit below commands

-npm i to install dependency
+npm i => to install dependency

-serverless offline to project locally
+serverless offline => to project locally

 make sure you are using correct version of node because some of libraries doesn't support node version